DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 For changes to have effect we need to restart Bitcoin Core.
 So, shut down the running application.

+Before starting Bitcoin Core again.
 If you have one SSD and store your blockchain on another mechanical hard drive, there´s one more optimization you can do.
 Quote from https://en.bitcoin.it/wiki/Splitting_the_data_directory:

-Bitcoin Core's overall speed is significantly affected by the random-access speed of the contents of the chainstate directory; if your data directory is located on a magnetic disk, your chainstate access speed will very probably be the biggest performance bottleneck.
-You can therefore often massively improve performance by moving just the chainstate directory (which is only a few GB) to an SSD drive.
+"Bitcoin Core's overall speed is significantly affected by the random-access speed of the contents of the chainstate directory; if your data directory is located on a magnetic disk, your chainstate access speed will very probably be the biggest performance bottleneck.
+You can therefore often massively improve performance by moving just the chainstate directory (which is only a few GB) to an SSD drive."

 To move it:
 * Make sure that Bitcoin Core is NOT running
 * From the data directory (where you added bitcoin.conf), *cut* the chainstate directory (not just its contents, but the directory itself) and *paste* it somewhere on the target SSD drive.
-* Open a terminal in the data directory.
-On Linux, make sure that permissions allow for Bitcoin Core to read/write the directory and its files at the new location.

-*Windows*, open Powershell as administrator (search for Powershell, right click and select “Run as Administrator”.
+*Windows*: Open Powershell as administrator (search for Powershell, right click and select “Run as Administrator”).
 Change the directory to your data directory, for example:

 `> cd D:\Bitcoin`

-Make a link to where you pasted the folder, in the example, chainstate is pasted in “documents”
+Make a link to where you pasted the folder, in the example belowe, chainstate is pasted in “documents”:

 `> cmd /c mklink /D chainstate C:\Users\1\documents\chainstate`

+*Mac/Linux:* Open a terminal in the data directory.
+On Linux, make sure that permissions allow for Bitcoin Core to read/write the directory and its files at the new location.
+Run:

-On Linux, run `$ ln -s /absolute/path/to/chainstate`.
+`$ ln -s /absolute/path/to/chainstate`.

 For example, if you moved your chainstate so that its new location is /mnt/ssd/core/chainstate (ie. within that directory are a bunch of ldb files), you'd run `$ ln -s /mnt/ssd/core/chainstate` from immediately within the data directory.

 You should now see a link in your data directory folder (D:\Bitcoin in the example above)